mrsimpson/slides-data-in-motion/slides.md

 <!--
 The real world mutates, but all **events that lead to those mutations are bound in time and space** – they are immutable

-In software, we achieve constantly great results keeping the **representational gap** low.
+In software, we achieve consistently great results keeping the **representational gap** low.

-You have a Sales Order on paper => Let's model a Sales Order Class and implement a `SlaesOrder` interface – and store it in a `SALES_ORDER_HEADER` and `SALES_ORDER_ITEM` table in the database – or in a `SalesOrders` collection, if you use an object store.
+You have a Sales Order on paper => Let's model a Sales Order Class and implement a `SalesOrder` interface – and store it in a `SALES_ORDER_HEADER` and `SALES_ORDER_ITEM` table in the database – or in a `SalesOrders` collection, if you use an object store.

 Still, for ages, we mutated our persistence – because everything else would have been **too costly**